 - If you want to revise scars, improve your body contour, rejuvenate your face and hands and fill bodily depressions

 - For breast reconstruction use, to hide noticeable signs of breast implants or to fill in contour abnormalities

 - If you want the fat removed from your cheekbones

 - If you have deep grooves that run from your nose to the corners of your mouth

 - If you have lines between your cheek and lower eyelids

 It’s also a common technique used for lip enhancement.
 Also, fat transfer can help smooth out all types of abnormalities like those that result from injuries or poorly performed liposuction.

-They inject the fat where needed.
-They evenly distribute the fat into the area by injecting very small amounts in your tissues so healthy tissue surrounds the injected fat.
-This ensures the transplanted fat stays in contact with these neighboring tissues that must supply it with nutrients and oxygen.
+They inject the fat graft where needed.
+They evenly distribute the injected fat into the area by injecting very small amounts in your tissues so healthy tissue surrounds the injected fat tissue.
+This ensures the transplanted fat tissue stays in contact with these neighboring tissues that must supply it with nutrients and oxygen.

 Pros of Fat Transfer